Supporters of Christopher Dunn, Lamar Johnson, and Kevin Strickland rally at the Missouri capitol.

 Watch Erin Moriarty's surprising report on CBS Mornings.

 We were, and still are, overwhelmingly grateful for Circuit Attorney Gardner's action of filing a motion to vacate the conviction of Christopher Dunn.
-It takes courage and integrity for a prosecutor to examine convictions and seek to address errors in the judicial process.
+It takes courage and integrity for a prosecutor to examine past convictions and seek to address errors in the judicial process.

 Christopher Dunn asked the Supreme Court of the United States - does innocence matter in the U.S.?
 Is it cruel and unusual punishment to keep an innocent person locked in prison?
 Sadly, the Court declined to hear the case.
 Read the SCOTUS habeas corpus petition here.